Rural Challenges, Social Communication and Fire Risk

 Description

 Wildfires are often related to events like landslides, erosion, pest outbreaks or additional wildfires.
-The session will explore the relationship between wildfire and other (previous or subsequent) disturbances and environmental risks, as well as the influence of any form of management.Description
+The session will explore the relationship between wildfire and other (previous or subsequent) disturbances and environmental risks, as well as the influence of any form of management.Wildfires, environmental risks, and the role of management

 Wildfires are often related to events like landslides, erosion, pest outbreaks or additional wildfires.